 (Plus let’s be honest, I’m a kitchen-utensil junkie. eh hemmmmm!)

-That way if I found I needed something it was right there for me to fetch it.
+That way if I found I needed something after all, it was right there for me to fetch it.
 I had to be brutal with the culling though.

-Now after 30 days I’ll bundle up anything left in that box and send it off to Goodwill or perhaps offer it to someone just starting out in their own home.
+Now after 30 days I bundle up anything left in that box and send it off to Goodwill or perhaps offer it to someone just starting out in their own home.